Let’s get this out of the way: Spaying or neutering is the best thing for your dog or cat.

 Remember, there are increased risks of certain conditions in spayed dogs.
 This rise is statistically small, especially balanced against a 1-in-4 chance of mammary cancer.

 Spaying a female dog most commonly involves removing both her uterus and ovaries (although ovarectomy, while leaving the womb in place, is becoming more popular).

 This makes it impossible for the dog to get uterine cancer or ovarian cancer.

 The major advantage of removing the womb is that it prevents pyometra.
 This condition happens when the womb lining becomes infected and fills with pus.
 The infection then tracks into the bloodstream, making the dog toxic.
 Untreated, this leads to septicemia, kidney failure and death.

-Yes, a pyometra can be surgically removed, but the surgery takes place on a sick dog and therefore the risks are greater.
-However, removing the womb from a healthy young dog places her at considerably lower risk of complications.
+Yes, a pyometra can be surgically removed, but the surgery takes place on a sick dog so the risks are greater.
+However, removing the womb from a healthy young dog places her at a much lower risk of complications.

-If you aren’t going to breed from your female dog, then getting her spayed before her second season also protects her against mammary cancer.
+If you aren’t going to breed your dog, then getting her spayed before her 2nd season also protects her against mammary cancer.
 The latter is common in older dogs, with around 1 in 4 developing a mammary tumor.

 So again, acting early could save her from surgery in later life.